Enrico Marone Cinzano: Family history

 His family founded the epymous Cinzano wine company in 1757, his maternal great grandfather, Giovanni Agnelli, was the founder of FIAT Automobiles in 1899.
 Other notable relatives include Argentinian diplomat Amancio Alcorta and former President of Argentina Jose Figueroa Alcorta.
 His step-grandmother, Infanta Maria Cristina de Borbon y Battenberg, a member of the Spanish royal family, was the daughter of Spanish King Alfonso XIII and Spanish Queen Victoria Eugenie of Battenberg, who in turn was the grand-daughter of Queen Victoria.
 His grandfather, Enrico, was named the 1st Count Marone by King Victor Emmanuel III of Italy on May 13, 1940, to mark his marriage to the HRH Infanta Maria Cristina.

 Personal life

-On July 8, 1989, Marone Cinzano married Princess Mafalda of Hesse-Cassel, also a descendant of Queen Victoria, the couple have since separated.
+On July 8, 1989, Marone Cinzano married Princess Mafalda of Hesse, also a descendant of Queen Victoria, the couple have since separated.
 He lived in the Bacchus House in New York City, where he was known for his glamorous and extravagant lifestyle.
 He sold the property to Napster founder and Facebook executive Sean Parker.
 He currently lives in London and has a daughter.